Cookies on the Healthspan site

 Treat your bacteria with meals containing artichokes, asparagus, onions, garlic, leeks, and greenish bananas, as these prebiotic foods can encourage the growth of helpful bacteria in your gut.
 Asparagus soup, for instance, is simple, healthy, and great for fast days.
 For non-fasting days, try garlic toast with sourdough bread, topped with tomato and onion salsa.

 Finally, you might want to include a probiotic drink or supplement to give your gut bacteria a helping hand.
-Studies suggest probiotics are most helpful for balancing levels of helpful bacteria in digestive conditions like irritable bowel syndrome, or after a period of illness.9
+Studies suggest probiotics are most helpful for balancing levels of helpful bacteria in digestive conditions like irritable bowel syndrome, or after a period of illness.8

 From the research we have, fasting (at least in the short term) does seem to have some positive effects on gut health.
-However, the benefits (especially on the levels of helpful gut bacteria) seem short lived if you return to an unhealthy diet between fasts.
+However, the benefits (especially on the levels of helpful gut bacteria) seem short-lived if you return to an unhealthy diet between fasts.
 The best way to maintain the benefits, and protect your microbiome in the longer term, is to fertilise your gut bacteria with a fibre-rich diet, rich in fruits, veggies, and whole grains.
-Adding fermented or probiotic foods may add some extra benefits — as well as adding more diversity to your diet, which for your microbiome, can only be a good thing.
-If you struggle to get probiotic or prebiotic bacteria in the form of food, there are a number of supplements that can help you aid your microbiome, whilst not inconveniencing you.
+Adding fermented or probiotic foods may add some extra benefits - as well as adding more diversity to your diet, which for your microbiome, can only be a good thing.
+If you struggle to get probiotic or prebiotic bacteria in the form of food, there are a number of supplements that can help you aid your microbiome, without inconveniencing you.

 1 M. N., Pegington, M., Mattson, M. P., et al. (2010).
 The effects of intermittent or continuous energy restriction on weight loss and metabolic disease risk markers: a randomised trial in young overweight women.
 International Journal of Obesity, 35(05).